California judge extends strip-club exemption from lockdown

 “What's going to happen next when there is some greater emergency?
 Are we all going to be under house arrest?
 Are we going to even have a Constitution?” said Saccuzzo, the Pacers lawyer.
 “I fear that we may end up in a country that we don't even recognize.”

+“It really is about the entire community, the entire state,” Li said.
+“This is the most serious moment of this pandemic in the state, in the nation so far.”

+Li disputed the clubs' argument that orders violated constitutional rights to free speech by prohibiting adult entertainment, saying the restrictions are aimed at live performances with people in close proximity.
+“There is no targeting of expression here,” she said.

-The clubs sued San Diego County in October after they were ordered to close.
+The clubs sued the state and county in October after they were ordered to close.

 Last month, a judge in another case denied a request to temporarily lift some restrictions on San Diego County restaurants and gyms.
 The California Restaurant Association did not immediately respond to a request for comment on Wednesday's ruling.